 The number of government observers on board commercial fishing vessels has more than doubled in the past 10 years.

-Each year we do more than 1,000 commercial vessel inspections, and MPI observers collectively record more than 11,500 days at sea.
+Each year we do more than 1,000 commercial vessel inspections, and the MPI observer programme plans more than 11,500 days at sea.

 This information, alongside our other intelligence gathering, leads to hundreds of prosecutions each year, and thousands of infringements issued.

 Since 2009, MPI investigations have led to 10 major prosecutions for offending relating to illegal discarding and misreporting.
 These cases were significant and involved multiple defendants.

 These prosecutions resulted in fines totalling over $1.2 million (not including court costs) and the forfeiture of fishing vessels and gear valued at over $23.5 million.